 State laws require that each pharmacy location be licensed as an in-state pharmacy to dispense pharmaceuticals in that state.
 State controlled substance laws require registration and compliance with state pharmacy licensure, registration or permit standards promulgated by the state's pharmacy licensing authority.
 Such standards often address the qualification of an applicant's personnel, the adequacy of its prescription fulfillment and inventory control practices and the adequacy of its facilities.
-In general, pharmacy licenses are renewed annually.
-We believe that our pharmacy's present and future locations comply with all state licensing laws applicable to these businesses.
+In general, pharmacy licensing laws applicable to these businesses.
 If our pharmacy location becomes subject to additional licensure requirements, are unable to maintain their required licenses or if states place burdensome restrictions or limitations on pharmacies, our ability to operate in the state would be limited, which could have an adverse impact on our business.